Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ### Section 3:  Promoting Health and Wellness
 #### Main Notes
 - **Reactance** A negative emotional and cognitive reaction that results from the restriction of one’s freedom.
-For instance, a man who is placed on a strict diet may experience reactance and tend to eat even more than he did before his diet was restricted.
+For instance, a man who is placed on a strict diet may experience reactance and tend to eat even more than he did before his diet was restricted.
 - **Positively framed messages** suggest that a change in behavior will lead to a gain and thus emphasize the benefits of carrying out a health related behavior.
 For instance, suggesting that skin cancer is curable if it is detected early and that you can reduce your chances of getting the disease by using a sun screen places information in a positive frame.
 - **Negatively framed messages** highlight what you can lose by not performing a behavior.
 For instance, a physician might say that if you don’t use sunscreen, you’re more likely to get skin cancer, which can kill you if it’s not detected early.
 - **subjective well-being** People’s own evaluation of their lives in terms of both their thoughts and their emotions.